michaeluno/admin-page-framework/readme.txt

 }
 add_action( 'load_my_page_slug', 'loadMyPage' );
 `

+<h5><strong>Custom field types do not seem to show up.
+What did I do wrong?</strong></h5>

+Most likely, you have not registered the field type.
+The check-box in `Generator` will include the field type files in the zip archive and their paths in the list for the auto-loader loaded by the framework bootstrap file.

+This essentially eliminates the use of `include()` or `require()`, meaning you can call the custom field type files without using `include()`.
+However, the field type is not registered by itself yet.

+In order to use a custom field type, you need to instantiate the field type class by passing the extended framework class name.
+For example, if your framework class name is `MyPlugin_AdminPageFramework` and the field type class name is `Select2CustomFieldType`, then you need to do

+`
+new Select2CustomFieldType( 'MyPlugin_AdminPageFramework' );
+`

+Do this in the `load()` method in your extended framework class.

+`
+public function load() {
+    new Select2CustomFieldType( 'MyPlugin_AdminPageFramework' );
+}
+`

+This enables the `select2` custom field type for the class `MyPlugin_AdminPageFramework`, not for the other classes.
+So essentially, do this for every class that uses the field type.

 <h5><strong>I cannot find what I'd like to do in tutorials and documentation.
 Where else should I look for more information?</strong></h5>